Editor's note: This page was last updated on Aug. 24, 2023 following the approval of various RSV vaccines and a new preventative, antibody-based drug.

 - Avoiding contact with sick people

-People who have cold symptoms should steer clear of those at risk for severe disease from RSV, including premature infants and children with underlying heart or lung conditions.
+People who have cold symptoms should steer clear of those at risk for severe disease from RSV.

 Is there a vaccine for RSV?

-- Read more about RSV in infants and children, from the American Academy of Pediatrics (opens in new tab).
+Read more about RSV in infants and children, from the American Academy of Pediatrics.
+Get more details on RSV symptoms and care, from the CDC.
+Find information on RSV risks and complications, from the Mayo Clinic.

 This article is for informational purposes only, and is not meant to offer medical advice.